andrea260198/quant_finance/README.md

 Python is not the best language for a big quantitative finance repository, because it is not statically typed.
 That makes the the code difficult to debug and more prone to runtime errors, without prior compilation.
-The issue becomes more evident when the code base becomes very large and many people start working on it.
+The issue becomes more evident when the codebase becomes very large and many people start working on it.

 Despite these limitations, the Mypy static checker does a good job in preventing many errors that might arise during runtime.
-That said, Mypy has some bugs.
+It should be noted that Mypy has still some bugs.

-The big advantage of Python is the huge amount of free libraries that can be used.
+The big advantage of Python is the huge amount of free libraries that can be used and the fact that new code can be run at each breakpoint during debugging.

 ## CI/CD